-C) You embrace change and always like to keep on top of ‘what’s new’
+C) I embrace change and always like to keep on top of ‘what’s new’.

 Q2) How did you feel about Maths in school?